-Each LIHTC application will be reviewed for financial feasibility, including reserves.
+In accordance with the QAP, each LIHTC application will be reviewed for financial feasibility, including reserves.
 For 9% LIHTC developments proposing to carry an amortizing loan, operating income must cover expenses, including debt service, during the compliance period and must not be funded by pre-funded reserves.
-Proposals with high debt service coverages may be required to increase loan amortizing amounts, increase deferred developer fee, or both in order to increase development funding sources and minimize tax credit allocation amounts.
+Proposals with high debt service coverages may be required to increase loan amortizing amounts, increase deferred developer fee, or both, in order to increase development funding sources and minimize tax credit allocation amounts.